 Carrying amounts of certain of the Company's financial instruments, including cash and cash equivalents, restricted cash, prepaid expenses and other current assets, accounts payable and accrued liabilities approximate fair value due to their short maturities.
-The fair value of the Company's long-term debt is approximately \$5.6 million as of June 30, 2011 based on the present value of estimated future cash flows using a discount rate commensurate with borrowing rates available to the Company.
+The fair values of investments in debt and equity securities are disclosed in Note 2.
+The fair value of the Company's note payable is approximately \$5.7 million as of September 30, 2011 based on the present value of estimated future cash flows using a discount rate commensurate with borrowing rates available to the Company.